The Trade Desk Inc. (TTD) Shares Up Despite Recent Market Volatility

 TTD’s Market Performance

-TTD stock saw an increase of -8.66% in the past week, with a monthly gain of 10.71% and a quarterly increase of 11.18%.
-The volatility ratio for the week is 4.27%, and the volatility levels for the last 30 days are 5.32% for The Trade Desk Inc. (TTD).
-The simple moving average for the last 20 days is 1.79% for TTD stock, with a simple moving average of 5.38% for the last 200 days.
+The stock of The Trade Desk Inc. (TTD) has seen a 0.25% increase in the past week, with a 11.22% rise in the past month, and a 15.81% gain in the past quarter.
+The volatility ratio for the week is 2.82%, and the volatility levels for the past 30 days are at 5.10% for TTD.
+The simple moving average for the last 20 days is 2.82% for TTD stock, with a simple moving average of 7.53% for the last 200 days.

 Analysts’ Opinion of TTD